The Ultimate Wagyu Meatballs Recipe: Juicy, Tender, and Flavorful

 - Preheat: Set your oven to 400°F (about 200°C).
 Line a baking sheet with parchment paper.

 - Bake: Arrange the meatballs on the baking sheet, leaving about an inch of space between each.
-Bake for approximately 15–20 minutes, or until the internal temperature reaches 160°F (71°C).
+Place in the oven for 15 to 20 minutes, or until the inside hits 160°F (71°C) for safe, juicy results.

 Serving Suggestions